Skip to main content

 Modern Design Models in Curriculum Development

-Understanding by Design (UbD), Oliva’s Curriculum Planning Model, and Wheeler’s Cyclical Model are foundational frameworks in curriculum development that guide B.Ed Hons students in designing effective educational programs.
+Understanding by Design (UbD), Oliva’s Curriculum Planning Model, and Wheeler’s Cyclical Model are some of the foundational frameworks in curriculum development that guide B.Ed Hons students while designing effective educational programs.

 UbD emphasises backward design, starting with desired learning outcomes and aligning assessments and instructional activities to achieve deep understanding.